-Providing market competitive fixed remuneration to attract the right calibre of executive Base salary and employment benefits Base salary decisions are referenced to the comparative local market taking account of company size and operations and personal performance.
+Providing market competitive fixed remuneration to attract the right calibre of executive Base salary and employment benefits See page 81 Base salary decisions are referenced to the comparative local market taking account of company size and operations and personal performance.
 Increases are typically limited to the general increase for Group employees in the same local market Retirement benefits are provided by way of defined contribution, or equivalent cash arrangements.
 Contribution levels are reduced from 1 April 2018: 25% for CEO (previously 35%) and 20% for CFO (previously 25%) Other benefits may include car (or allowance), health insurance and life cover.
-Supporting near-t erm growth goals by rewarding strong annual financial performance Annual bonus 1 Key drivers: • Profit • F&B Solutions volume • Cash flow. • See page 81 Target bonus is 50% of salary for the CFO and 75% of salary for the CEO Maximum cash bonus is 100% of salary.
+Supporting near-t term growth goals by rewarding strong annual financial performance Annual bonus 1 Key drivers: • Profit • F&B Solutions volume • Cash flow.
+Que page 81 Target bonus is 50% of salary for the CFO and 75% of salary for the CEO Maximum cash bonus is 100% of salary.
 Maximum total bonus opportunity is 175% of salary, with any award over 100% paid in shares, which are deferred for two years Metrics relate to profitability, Food & Beverage Solutions volume growth and cash flow.
-Profit performance is the most important of these metrics: no bonus is payable if performance is below a minimum level, regardless of performance against other metrics; and profit performance has the greatest impact on overall bonus outcomes. mance periods, and retaining senior executive talent Performance Share Plan1 Key drivers (awards from 2016): F&B Solutions adjusted operating profit (25%) Group adjusted profit before tax (25%) Group adjusted ROCE (50%).
-See page 83 The maximum award that may be made to executive directors is 300% of salary If the threshold level of performance is achieved across all metrics, 15% of the award will vest.
-Awards made in 2015 and vesting in 2018 50% relates to the ROCE performance achieved in the final year of the performance period: the threshold requirement for ROCE performance is 12.6% and full vesting requires ROCE performance of 15.6%, both being in excess of our weighted average cost of capital 50% relates to EPS growth over the three-year performance period: the threshold requirement is 6% compound growth p.a. and full vesting of that element requires 15% compound growth p.a.
-Awards made from 2016 25% relates to Food & Beverage Solutions adjusted operating profit, consistent with the desire to grow our Food & Beverage Solutions segment and investment case.
-Threshold is 8% and full vesting requires 13% compound growth p.a.
-25% relates to Group adjusted operating profit, a key performance metric to drive sustainable long-term profitable growth.
-Threshold is 5% and full vesting requires 10% compound growth p.a.
-50% relates to Group adjusted ROCE, driving efficient investment for value-added returns from the total business.
-Threshold is 12% and full vesting requires 16% in the final year of the performance period Executive directors will be required to hold shares for a two-year period after the end of the three-year performance period (i.e. the combination of performance and holding period will be five years in total), demonstrating a strong long-term alignment with shareholder interests. nable value creation over time and to strengthen long-term alignment of interests between and the Group's shareholders Executive directors are subject to individual minimum share ownership requirements which must be retained for the duration of employment: Chief Executive (4x salary); Chief Financial Officer (3x salary) Share ownership requirements extend to Executive Committee members (at three times base salary), and to a broader group of executives in senior leadership roles (at a level equal to their base salary) Claw back and malus provisions apply for two years following bonus awards or the vesting of PSP awards Safety and broader corporate responsibility matters are specific factors that the Committee may factor into decisions on pay and annual incentive plan outcomes.
+Profit performance is the most important of these metrics: no bonus is payable if performance is below a minimum level, regardless of performance against other metrics; and profit performance has the greatest impact on overall bonus outcomes. oup's strategy by incentivising sustained profit growth and capital efficiency over successive mance periods, and retaining senior executive talent Performance Share Plan1 Key drivers [awards from 2016]: F&B Solutions adjusted operating profit (25%) Group adjusted profit before tax (25%) Group adjusted ROCE (50%).
+See page 83 requirement for ROCE performance is 12.6% and full vesting requires ROCE performance of 15.6%, both being inable value creation over time and to strengthen long-term alignment of interests between and the Group's shareholders Executive directors are subject to individual minimum share ownership requirements which must be retained for the duration of employment: Chief Executive (4x salary); Chief Financial Officer (3x salary) Share ownership requirements extend to Executive Committee members (at three times base salary), and to a broader group of executives in senior leadership roles (at a level equal to their base salary) Claw back and malus provisions apply for two years following bonus awards or the vesting of PSP awards Safety and broader corporate responsibility matters are specific factors that the Committee may factor into decisions on pay and annual incentive plan outcomes.
 1 Food & Beverage Solution ns metrics relate to the reportable segment. www.tateandlyle.com 77